Swing-district Democrats in need of a midterm reboot push leadership to break up BBB

 Another group of front-liners believe it is time to shift their focus from the social spending plan to the infrastructure law and other legislative achievements.

 “People are scared of an overreaching agenda at this point in time.
-We spent a lot of money — and good money — by Republicans and Democrats,” Rep. Kurt Schrader ((D-Ore.) said while referencing the bipartisan infrastructure bill.
+We spent a lot of money — and good money — by Republicans and Democrats,” Rep. Kurt Schrader (D-Ore.) said while referencing the bipartisan infrastructure bill.
 “I‘m going to be campaigning on and talking about the work we’ve actually already done.
 It’d be nice to do a big broader piece, but if this is not exactly the time, so be it.”

-While there is a fear of depressing voter enthusiasm for years if Democrats cannot deliver on promises they have made over the last decade, front-line members believe there is an even greater risk in failing to further convince skeptical voters that they have not done enough.
+While there is a fear of depressing voter enthusiasm for years if Democrats cannot deliver on promises they have made over the last decade, front-line members believe there is an even greater risk in failing to further convince skeptical voters that they have done enough.

 “I, of course expect to be, expect all of us to be, judged on the results,” Rep. Tom Malinowski (D-N.J.) said about the legislative agenda ahead.
 “At the end of the day, I would hope that the American people also see that there‘s one party in Congress that’s actually trying to get these things done and another that has no agenda other than blocking everything and creating as much chaos as possible.”